BUGS-NYU/seek-quench/LIU_EDITS.md

 # Liu Edits
 Hi!
 I'm Albert Liu.
-Here's a summary of the edits I'm planning to make.
+Here's a summary of the edits I'm planning to make/have made.

 ## Checklist
 * [ ] bugs